 .sc .listqueue enable

 - Enables the "listqueue" command for everyone

 - Enables all music commands only for the DJ role

-Say you want to only enable NSFW commands in the #NSFW channel, just do the following two steps.
+Say you want to only enable NSFW commands for a specific role, just do the following two steps.

 .sm NSFW disable

 - Disables the NSFW module from being used

 - Enables usage of the NSFW module for the Lewd role

 How do I disable custom reactions from triggering?¶

 If you don't want server or global custom reactions, just block the module that controls their usage: